 4.4 Value of performance measurement systems (PMS)

 It is evident, so far, that in complex multi-stakeholder organisations, ambiguity is manifested in three different ways: Fitness for purpose, responsibilities and interpretation.
 The complex interplay between these three ambiguities, however, raises the question over the value of PMS.
 For example, Bititci (2015) suggests that “we need to develop performance measurement systems that people value and want to use”.
 This goes to the heart of whether performance measurement actually matters (Melnyk et al. 2014).
-Drawing from the literature, ‘value’ can be construed as the “utility [and] benefit elements of resources offered” (Ramsay 2005, p.550 and p.560) or the “…overall assessment of the utility of a product based on perceptions of what is received and what is given” (Zeithaml 1988; p.
-14).
-Drawing from Sánchez-Fernández and Iniesta-Bonillo (2007), he value of any performance measurement systems (PMS) is to be assessed relative to the comparative, personal, and situational utility or usefulness.
+The value of any performance measurement systems (PMS) is to be assessed relative to the comparative, personal, and situational utility or usefulness.
 In this manner, the ‘Value’ of PMS is related to its ‘fitness for purpose’.
 Thus, in this context, the value of performance measurement was questioned by Interviewee 7 who noted that:

 “The sad situation is that the results of these performance measures are not being used in my view to forward an agenda for outcome-based change in service performance, Personally, I think that our assessment of performance should be based primarily on the patient’s voice.
 I think this should be what really counts.
 I am not sure it always does”.